 2017 marked 20 years since the iconic Porsche Boxster was first released, a car that changed the Porsche line up for the future.
 The launch of the Boxster 986 in 1997 was a turning point for Porsche, with the introduction of a mid-engined two-seater sports car at an affordable price.
 The Boxster (986) range has been a favourite of the public for many years thanks to the blend of performance, balance and handling.

 To celebrate the anniversary, Porsche Centres from all over the UK sourced and restored their very own 986 Boxster S models.
-These Boxsters were not only restored but they were prepared to race standards, ready to complete in a dedicated Porsche Classic Restoracing Competition.
+These Boxsters were not only restored but they were prepared to race standards, and competed in a dedicated Porsche Classic Restoracing Competition.

-All restored vehicles featured bespoke livery, inspired by Porsche racing history, and each Centre nominated a member of the team to be the driver to compete at iconic circuits including Donington Park, Oulton Park, Brands Hatch and Silverstone.
+Each restored vehicle featured bespoke livery, inspired by Porsche racing history, and Centres nominated a member of the team to drive the Boxster on race tracks around the country.

 Porsche Centre Nottingham’s restoracing journey began on 28 March 2017, when the chosen car arrived at the Centre as a part-exchange from a customer wishing to purchase a new Porsche.